davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/select-subplan.md

 | * TODO-fb: Do you want to be a feedback provider (teacher) in general?
 |/
 | * TODO-up: What are the "universal properties" of map, fold, and filter?: +2w
+| * TODO-catt: What's a simple high-level summary of category theory?
 |/
 | * Is ResNet a Bayesian net?
 Is it generative?
 |/